afbujan/driver_challenge/README.md

 python concatenate_reads.py --help
 ```

-This command will display the module's help info.
+The command above will display the module's help info.

 You can concatenate reads from a specific file by typing: